notshi/dquery/readme.md

 ```diff
 + Documentation is ongoing so please bear with us.
 ```
-dQuery works well if you are familiar with the IATI Standard activity elements and querying in SQL using JSONB data types in PostgreSQL.
+dQuery works well if you are familiar with the IATI Standard and querying in SQL using JSONB data types in PostgreSQL.
 However, it shouldn't be too hard to pick up once you've done a few recipes.

 #### dQuery is an internal tool created by Wetgenes to aid the development of d-portal but publicly available as a courtesy.